Blog

 Mirrors are an essential element in transforming the appearance of a small store.
 By placing them strategically, you can create the illusion of a larger space and add depth to your store.
 Choose from a variety of sizes, shapes and styles to suit your store's aesthetic.
 Place them in key locations where customers can see them easily and see themselves from different angles.

-Setting up a store in a small space requires careful attention to every detail.
+Designing a shop layout in a small space requires careful attention to every detail.
 By following the steps outlined in this article, you'll be able to maximize the use of your space while providing an exceptional customer experience.
 If you'd like more personalized advice, call on a layout professional like Tradis and discover our layout service to bring your ideas to life.
 Tradis has a proven track record in shopfitting, and our team will put all its skills at your disposal to offer you a turnkey solution.

 Share this content